 A highlight of any trip to a foreign country is getting acquainted with its cuisine.
 There's an old saying that the food is the heart of the country.
 It's an adventure that requires only some suggestions of good traditional restaurants and a desire to get to know the country beyond its most well-known tourist attractions.

-Romania's traditional cuisine is a testament to the country's roots on the land and was influenced by both invaders and neighbors.
+The traditional food of Romania is a testament to the country's roots on the land and was influenced by both invaders and neighbors.

-This southeastern European country's traditional food reflects touches of Turkish, Hungarian, Slavic, and Austrian cuisines, but over the years, these dishes have become considered traditional Romanian just as much as the oldest foods in the country.
+This southeastern European country's traditional food reflects touches of Turkish, Hungarian, Slavic, and Austrian cuisines.
+However, over the years these dishes have become considered traditional Romanian just as much as the oldest foods in the country.

 Traditional Romanian dishes heavily feature meat but also usually include vegetables or fruits.
 Cabbage rolls (called sarmale), stuffed with spiced pork and rice, are so traditional they are regarded as the national dish of Romania and are a favorite main dish.
-Sausages and stews (like tocanita) are also at the top of the list of common meals for dinner.
+Sausages and stews (such as tocanita) are also at the top of the list of common meals for dinner.
 Muschi poiana consists of mushroom- and bacon-stuffed beef in a puree of vegetables and tomato sauce.
-You can also sample traditional Romanian fish dishes, like the salty, grilled carp called sawamura.
+You can also sample traditional Romanian fish dishes, such as the salty, grilled carp called sawamura.

 Soups, made with or without meat or made with fish, are a common item on menus at Romanian restaurants and nearly always are the first course of the main meal.